20. April 2021

 Online Chat

-For online chat, I’m a big fan of Crisp (for 5 years now).
-Their Free plan is enough for all my products and it comes with all the features I need.
+For online chat, I’ve been a big fan of Crisp (for 5 years now).
+Their Free plan is enough for all my products, and it comes with all the features I need.

 Bonus point: It’s made by an IndieHacker → @baptistejamin